DaVinciGraph/next-auth-hashpack/README.md

         token: "a randomly generated token"
     };

-    // you receive user's account Id in the request | req.body.accountId
+    // optionally you can define a preInitializingCallback and give it to authInitializer.
+    // after validation of user's account ID, preInitializingCallback would receive it const preInitializingCallback = (accountId) => {
-    // optionally you can store the data and user's accountId and late check the validity of original data using checkOriginalData
+        // logic: e.g. store the accountId and data in the database }

-    authInitializer(req, res, accountId, privateKey, data, "testnet");
+    // return whatever authInitializer return to to prevent stale requests return authInitializer(req, res, accountId, privateKey, data, "testnet", preInitializingCallback);
     // the final argument is hedera network, and it accepts either testnet or mainnet }
 ```